spectrocloud/librarium/packages/docs/content/05-workspace.md

 ------------
   * Confirm the values provided to complete the wizard.
 * Add the namespace for the cluster workspace and add the CPU and Memory specification for the namespace.
-* Configure the Role Binding (Optional)
+* Configure the Role Binding (Optional):
   * Optionally add role binding for the namespace created.
   * Click on create role binding.
   * The following information is required to complete the wizard:
-      * Select the created namespace from the drop-down
+      * Select the created namespace from the drop-down.
-      * Assign a Kubernetes specific name for the role
+      * Assign a Kubernetes specific name for the role.
       * Make the selection of Subjects from the drop-down (User, Group, or ServiceAccount).
 For the subject selected, provide a valid path segment name.
 For the subject, ServiceAccount select namespace name as granting super-user access to all service accounts cluster-wide is strongly discouraged due to security concerns.
       * Confirm the information provided to complete the configuration of role binding.
   * Review all the values to complete the process of workspace creation.